 Our son Caleb lives with VACTERL association, an umbrella diagnosis that encompasses many different conditions affecting different systems in body.
 He has VACteRl, meaning his vertebrae/spine, anus/gastrointestinal system, cardiac, and renal/bladder systems are affected.
 To keep us on our toes, he has several diagnoses not associated with VACTERL too.
 These rare, complex diseases led us to travel to both Cincinnati Children's Hospital and Morgan Stanley New York Presbyterian Children's Hospital for his care.
 It has taken an army, whom we affectionately call Caleb's Army, to get him this far.
 Thankfully, he is doing great!
 For that, we are grateful and hope our journey can help others with VACTERL.
+Go to our website and get el torero.
+Hurry up to go and start winning.

 During his pregnancy we learned he had a single umbilical artery (most babies have two arteries in the umbilical cord).
 We had numerous ultrasounds and tests all of which came back normal.
 Caleb was born on May 18, 2011 in Austin, Texas.
 After a normal birth, we settled into our postpartum room with our newborn son.
 Four hours after he was born we learned something was wrong.
 He had no anus (who knew?!?)- a condition called Imperforate Anus (IA).
 He was immediately transferred to Neonatal Intensive Care Unit (NICU), then to a higher acuity NICU at another hospital.
 At two days old he had his first surgery.
 After a week in the NICU he came home.
 Over the summer, we learned more about this rare condition.
 Caleb was hospitalized three times that summer for urinary tract infections (UTIs)- all before he was three months old.
 Our local doctors had limited experience with IA.
 We sought help Texas Children's Hospital in Houston and learned he had the most severe type for males which involved the bladder.
 This led us over 1,000 miles away to Cincinnati Children's Hospital to see specialists who are the best in the world for this condition.
 That first year he had four surgeries- one on his spinal cord and three to repair the IA.
 He was diagnosed with VACTERL association as tests revealed he also had a tethered spinal cord, kidney reflux, bladder anatomy abnormalities, anemia, mild eye conditions, and cardiac issues he has now outgrown minus an innocent heart murmur.